 Many childhood tasks including homework, room cleaning, and other chores require sustained effort.
 However, most children aren’t developmentally ready to apply themselves to a task without adult support.
+This means that you’ll need to play an active role in their work process.
 To help your child most effectively, it’s important to understand what happens when he/she tries to work.
 We use a metaphor called “Big Job Mountain” to illustrate a child’s work process.

 Imagine riding a bicycle up a steep hill.
-You need to pedal on the flat ground leading up to the hill to gather momentum.
+You’ll need to pedal on the flat ground leading up to the hill to gather momentum.
 To gather momentum for homework or room cleaning, your child needs to energize both body (jumping jacks, pushups, outdoor play) and mind (start with an easy warm up task).
 Be sure to allow time for this or start at a time when he’s naturally ready to work.
 Make sure he’s had a snack if needed and gather all homework materials in a distraction-free place.
-Now he’s ready to face Big Job Mountain.
+All of these steps are part of getting the homework done, and you’ll need to lead your child through them until she learns how to warm up on her own.
+Have you gathered some momentum?
+Now she’s ready to face Big Job Mountain.